cabforum/cabforum.org/content/working-groups/server/extended-validation/faq.md

 ## How do I know when I’m visiting a site with an EV certificate?

-Most desktop browsers will indicate that you are on an EV website by giving a distinctive indication in the “chrome” of the browser.
-The chrome is anywhere in the browser that is outside the part in which your website is usually displayed, – e.g. in the colored frame or address bar of the browser.
-Typically the use of an EV certificate is indicated by a green color – but this varies by browser.
-If you’re unsure what you’re looking for in the “EV display” for the particular browser that you use most often, then visit https://www.paypal.com/ or https://www.apple.com/.
-These and other sites have adopted the use of EV certificates with SSL “always on” so you can see how the address-bar or browser chrome looks with an EV certificate.
-Then compare that with [https://cabforum.org](/) (which isn’t EV!).
-Try other secure sites.
-How does your bank’s website look?
-See if they have an EV certificate.
+Most desktop browsers indicate that you are on a site with an Extended Validation (EV) certificate through a distinctive indication in the browser's interface, outside of the content area where websites are displayed.
+This area is often referred to as the "chrome" of the browser, which includes the address bar and other elements.

+While browsers used to highlight EV certificates with a green color in the address bar, modern browsers have shifted their approach.
+Most browsers no longer show this information directly in the address bar; you might need to click on an icon like a padlock or a tune icon to see the organization name.
+Sometimes, users need to click several times, such as accessing a section with connection information after clicking the initial icon.

+To familiarize yourself with how EV certificates appear in your preferred browser, you can visit websites known to use them, such as [PayPal](https://www.paypal.com/) or [Apple](https://www.apple.com/).
+Compare these with a site like that of the [CA/Browser Forum](https://cabforum.org/), which does not use an EV certificate.
+You can also check your bank's website to see if they use an EV certificate and observe how it is displayed.

 ## Does an EV certificate show me that the website is honest and trustworthy?